karthikeya-io/lineup-life-frontend/README.md

 After installing npm run `npm i` command in project root directory wher package.json file to install dependencies

 ### config
-Upade the app.js firebase config with your own firebase project
+Upade the firebase config in app.js with your own firebase project

 ### Run
 Run `npm start` to run the server